litesoft-java/SemanticVersioning/README.md

 # SemanticVersioning
-SMall lib that supports normalizing (dropping the +- branch stuff) a SemVer and conversion to an 'int'.
+Small lib that supports normalizing (dropping the +- branch stuff) a SemVer and conversion to an 'int'.